Finn v. Cobb County Board of Elections & Registration

 The League of Women Voters of Marietta-Cobb and its co-plaintiffs file a lawsuit challenging Districts 2, 3 and 6 of the Cobb County Board of Education

-Defendants file their Motion to Dismiss
+Defendants file their motion to dismiss

 The Cobb County Board of Education files its motion to dismiss the complaint, alleging the plaintiffs failed to join necessary parties and lacked standing to sue.